Tag: oconnell

 The Long Stone we hardly knew ye.

-You stood proudly on Townsend Street for over 200 years and now they’ve decided to knock you down.
-We never even took our chance to photograph you while you were open and now it’s too late.
-Soon you’ll follow your neighbour – Ned into the dusty abyss and take your rightful place in Valhalla, and all we can do to console ourselves is to think of cliches – you really don’t know what you have until it’s gone.
+You stood proudly on Townsend Street for over 200 years, and now they’ve decided to knock you down.
+We never even took our chance to photograph you while you were open, and now it’s too late.
+Soon you’ll follow your neighbour, Ned, into the dusty abyss and take your rightful place in Valhalla, and all we can do to console ourselves is to think of cliches – you really don’t know what you have until it’s gone.

 The Long Stone: Townsend St.

 We went to visit you on your last day and came to realise what fools we have been not to have spent more time drinking within your confines.
-We were like flies scutting along the ceiling of the Sistine Chapel – ignorant of the beauty upon which we were standing.
+We were like flies scuttling along the ceiling of the Sistine Chapel – ignorant of the beauty upon which we were standing.

 It’s true that I’ve said things in the past that you mightn’t have liked.
 I was no fan of the hot nut machine that sat atop your front bar and bathed all around it in an uncomfortable fiery hue.
 I certainly bemoaned the price of your drink on more than one occasion, but none of that matters now.